NickGrunert/master-thesis/modules/02_algorithm.typ

     ) <fig:edp:pipeline>

     For better comparisons accross multiple roofs as well as better generalization, between each step the data gets normalized.
-    The pipeline starts with the calculation of the derivative of the nDSM data using the Sobel operator @SobelOperator.
+    The pipeline starts with the calculation of the derivative of the nDSM data using the Sobel operator .
     Interestingely, visualizing the absolute values inside the bars plots shows the roof segments quite clearly, as the graph is a layering of the individual segments graphs.
     While the clipping which follows in the next step was introduced to improve the contrast in the values, we also apply logarithmic scaling to the output values of the derivative.
     //Further discussed in @section:log, this step is helpful in enhancing the contrast of the image, which in turn makes it easier to interpret.